oxyplot/oxyplot.github.io/index.md

 ### Getting started

-It should not take much time to get a basic plot into your application.
-Use the [NuGet][nuget] package manager to add the OxyPlot references.
-Add a `PlotView` control to your user interface.
-Then create a `PlotModel` and bind or assign this to the `Model` property of the control.
+1. Use the [NuGet][nuget] package manager to add the OxyPlot references.
+2. Add a `PlotView` control to your user interface.
+3. Create a `PlotModel`
+4. Bind or assign the `PlotModel` to the `Model` property of the control.

-See the [getting started][getting-started] section for more information.
+See the [getting started][getting-started] section for more information for each platform.

 ### Examples